yardbirdsax/wyatt/README.md

 ![](doc/img/gophermarshall_small.png)

-Wyatt is Go library that marshalls / un-marshalls GitHub Action context data into / from structs.
-It's named for the (in)famous U.S. Marshall [Wyatt Earp](https://history.howstuffworks.com/historical-figures/wyatt-earp.htm).
+Wyatt is Go library that marshals / unmarshals GitHub Action context data into / from structs.
+It's named for the (in)famous U.S. Marshal [Wyatt Earp](https://history.howstuffworks.com/historical-figures/wyatt-earp.htm).

 Wyatt makes it easy to populate Go variables with data provided by the GitHub